kibinzxc/inventory-system-PHCR/README.md

 ---

-*Submitted in partial fulfillment of the requirements for the degree of Bachelor of Science in Information Technology.*
+*Submitted in partial fulfillment of the requirements for the degree of Bachelor of Science in Information Technology*